raiden-network/raiden/docs/rest_api.rst

       }

    :jsonparameter int funds: amount of funding you want to put into the network
+   :jsonparameter int initial_channel_target: number of channels to open proactively
+   :jsonparameter float joinable_funds_target: fraction of funds that will be used to join channels opened by other participants
    :statuscode 204: For a successful connection creation
    :statuscode 402: If any of the channel deposits fail due to insufficient ETH balance
    :statuscode 408: If a timeout happened during any of the transactions